dsl-logo

 Cancel any bill arrangements with your old electricity provider, including direct debits and automated credit card payments.
 It’s important to ensure these are terminated to avoid unexpected charges after you’ve switched.

-How long does it take to switch electricity providers?
+How long does it take to switch electricity suppliers?

 It’ll usually take about five minutes to switch electricity providers online, however it may take a little longer by phone.
 You’ll need to provide the energy provider with some form of identification, usually a driver’s licence or passport, along with your personal details, including your name, address, email, and mobile.